Introduction

 7. Engagement and Activities: Engaging loved ones in enjoyable activities can help them feel happy and stimulated.
 Some of the things you can do are choose activities that match their abilities and interests, such as listening to music, looking at photo albums, or gentle exercises; avoid activities that are too challenging, frustrating, or boring; break down activities into simple steps and give clear instructions; praise their efforts and accomplishments; join a support group or a community program that offers activities for people with dementia and their caregivers.

 8. Play games: You can play games with your loved one to help exercise their brain and have fun.
 You can choose games that match their abilities and interests, such as puzzles, cards, or trivia.
-You can also avoid games that are too challenging, tedious, or frustrating.
+You can also avoid too challenging, tedious, or frustrating games.

 10. Ask for help: When you need it, you can ask for help from others, such as relatives, friends, or professionals.
 You do not have to do everything by yourself.
 You can also use some services or resources to help you with caregiving, such as home care, , or adult day care.